NEST: Self-supervised Fast Conformer as All-purpose Seasoning to Speech Processing Tasks: Experiments

 \subsection{Results on Multi-lingual Speech Recognition}

 Besides multi-task evaluation, we also study if an SSL model trained on single language can help other languages.
 To this end, we train an ASR model on four different languages: English (En), German (De), French (Fr), Spanish (Es).
 Specifically, we train an ASR model using NEST-XL as weight initialization and the hybrid-CTC-RNNT loss~\cite{noroozi2024stateful}.
-The training data comprises of 2.5K hours of German speech (MCV, MLS, Voxpopuli), 8.5K hours of English speech (MCV~\cite{commonvoice:2020}, MLS~\cite{pratap2020mls}, Voxpopuli~\cite{wang2021voxpopuli}, SPGI~\cite{o2021spgispeech}, Europarl~\cite{iranzo2020europarl}, LibriSpeech~\cite{panayotov2015librispeech}, NSC1~\cite{koh2019nsc}), 1.4K hours of Spanish speech (MCV, MLS, Voxpopuli, Fisher~\cite{cieri2004fisher}) and 1.9K hours of French speech (MCV, MLS, Voxpopuli).
+The training data comprises of 8.5K hours of English speech (MCV~\cite{commonvoice:2020}, MLS~\cite{pratap2020mls}, Voxpopuli~\cite{wang2021voxpopuli}, SPGI~\cite{o2021spgispeech}, Europarl~\cite{iranzo2020europarl}, LibriSpeech~\cite{panayotov2015librispeech}, NSC1~\cite{koh2019nsc}, Fisher~\cite{cieri2004fisher}), 2.5K hours of German speech (MCV, MLS, Voxpopuli), 1.4K hours of Spanish speech (MCV, MLS, Voxpopuli) and 1.9K hours of French speech (MCV, MLS, Voxpopuli).
 For baselines, we train another model using an English ASR model~\cite{stt_en_fastconformer_transducer_xlarge} as weight initialization, and also include some of the best ASR models like Whisper~\cite{radford2023whisper}, SeamlessM4T~\cite{barrault2023seamless} and Canary~\cite{puvvada2024less}.
-We run all models with the same beam size 5 without extra language models on test sets of MCV-16.1~\cite{commonvoice:2020} and Voxpopuli~\cite{wang2021voxpopuli}.
+We run all models with the same beam size 5 with no language models on test sets of MCV-16.1~\cite{commonvoice:2020} and Voxpopuli~\cite{wang2021voxpopuli}.

 From the last two rows of Table~\ref{tab:asr}, we can see that \model can help achieve better WER on all datasets than the model with ASR pretrained initialization, which shows that \model can help improve ASR performance on languages that is not seen during SSL pretraining.
 In addition, when compared with other SOTA ASR models (Whisper~\cite{radford2023whisper}, SeamlessM4T~\cite{barrault2023seamless}, Canary~\cite{puvvada2024less}) trained with much more parameters and data, we are still able to match the performance of Canary~\cite{puvvada2024less} on averaged WER across all languages.
-On some of the datasets, although there is still a gap between our model's performance and that of the SOTA models trained with much more data, we can still see that \model can be used as an efficient way to obtain superior ASR performance comparable to models trained on massive datasets.
+On some of the datasets, although there is still a gap between our model's performance and that of the SOTA models trained with much more data, we can still see that \model can be used as an efficient way to obtain good ASR performance comparable to models trained on massive datasets.